Emacee/dbus-Home-Wizzard-Energy-P1/README.md

 ## How it works
 ### My setup
-- Home Wizzard Energy P1 with latest firmware
+- Home Wizard Energy P1 with latest firmware
   - 1 or 3-Phase installation (normal for Netherlands)
   - Connected to Wifi network "A"
   - IP 192.168.2.13/24
-- Victron Energy Cerbo GX with Venus OS - Firmware v3.11
+- Raspberry Pi 3B with Venus OS - Firmware v3.63
   - No other devices from Victron connected (still waiting for shipment of Multiplus-2)
   - Connected to Wifi network "A"
   - IP 192.168.2.20/24